 “We’re always falling short of our sense of self,” Manevitz says.

-The truth is that a mom who knows how to relax with her child and enjoy the process is likely to be happier within herself, and therefore, a better mom.
+The truth is that a mom who knows how to relax with their child and enjoy the process is likely to be happier within themselves, and therefore, a better mom.

 “The key is to deal with your perfectionism.
 It’s important to be realistic,” Manevitz says.